stevenvar/OCaLustre/README.md

 ```
 # Installing

-OCaLustre is still a prototype !
-But if you really want to try it, just do :
+OCaLustre is still a prototype!
+But if you really want to try it out, just do :

 ```
   oasis setup && make install